reframejs/reframe/docs/introduction.md

  - **Routing**.
 I.e. the mapping of URLs to a root React component.
  - **Server**.
 Reframe sets up a Node.js/hapi server to render your react pages to HTML.
 (You can also use Reframe with your own server.)
- - **Bundling**.
-Reframe builds your frontend assets for you.
-(We use webpack.
+ - **Build**.
+Reframe builds and bundles your frontend assets for you.
+(Reframe uses webpack.
 You can use a fully custom webpack configuration.)

 Reframe **doesn't** take care of;